- Terminus FE1.1 USB hub board: the solution to connect four USB devicesPosted 2 months ago

 What are PCBs?

 PCBs (or Printed Circuit Boards) are copper-coated plastic layers that connect electrical components using conducting tracks, metals and glass.
-To the untrained eye, it simply looks like an electronic maze on a green metal plate, but its components are quite special.
+To the untrained eye, it simply looks like an electronic maze on a green metal plate, but its components are quite special and usually assembled by an expert like AiPCBA.
 Electronic waste is made up of PCBs and various cables that require careful demanufacturing by approved recyclers so they can be used again.

 Why is e-waste valuable?